0xzaakceptowac/sc-401_notes/README.md

-# SC - 401: Microsoft Certified Information Security Administrator Associate
+# SC-401: Information Security Administrator Associate

 * As an Information Security Administrator, you plan and implement information security of sensitive data by using Microsoft Purview and related services.
 ## Review Sections: